vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    This is the configuration parameter for the entire shared network definition.
    All subnets will inherit this configuration item if not specified locally.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> domain-search <domain-name>
+.. cfgcmd:: set service dhcp-server shared-network-name <name> option domain-search <domain-name>

    The domain-name parameter should be the domain name used when completing DNS request where no full FQDN is passed.
 This option can be given multiple times